 Not to mention the sheer number of decisions that you need to take in such a portfolio can freeze you.
-Now, if you are sheer lucky, it can still ride you, but isn’t that taking a lot of chances. (no pun intended)
+Now, if you are lucky, it can still ride you, but isn’t that taking a lot of chances?

 Keep it simple

 It doesn’t need rocket science to build your financial plan and a decent investment portfolio that will drive you towards your goals.

 Here are some steps that you can use.

 - Decide your goals, what you want your money to do for you